 Cooma has significant flood affectation along sections of Cooma Creek and Cooma Back Creek, particularly in flood events of 10% AEP and larger.
-On Cooma Creek, property and road flooding occur when parts of the levee are overtopped, with potential for severe flooding particularly around Sharp Street and Commissioner Street the confluence of the two creeks, near Mulach Street.
-In addition to creek flooding, flooding occurs in the Polo Flat industrial area, and in some residential areas due to overland flow (SMEC & GRC Hydro, 2020).
+On Cooma Creek, property and road flooding occur when parts of the levee are overtopped, with potential for severe flooding, particularly around Sharp Street and Commissioner Street (SMEC & GRC Hydro, 2020).